alex35469/Traffic-Analysis-on-wearables/Automation/README.md

 ## Troubleshooting

+#### Ellisys

 1. **Ellisys hard. is not recognized by ellisys soft.** In this case, try to shutdown ellisys hard wait 5 sec turn on and wait for the blue light comming then connect to the computer with the cable

+#### Watches

+1. If multiple watches are used, make sure they are recognized in wearOS app. otherwise somme applications does not detect them